 To understand the direction you are going, you need to constantly analyze the results being achieved in the present: the ratio of the number of visitors to sales, the presence of permanent customers, customer interest in your items.
 Such metrics help you paint a picture of understanding about your business, filling in holes where needed and informing you on best ways to proceed in the future.

-There’s no need to collect statistics on absolutely everything; it’s very possible to drown in a sea of information.
+There’s no need to collect statistics on absolutely everything; it’s possible to drown in a sea of information.
 Choose the metrics that are most important to you.
 In our article you will find tips for setting up and using Google Analytics.

 Do you remember how loud the opening of stores in the real world are?